nekt/csaw_esc_2016/README.md

 Competition Deadlines
 ---------------------
-To participate in the competition, each team needs to register with the HotCRP registration system by ~~September 9, 2016~~ **(Extended) September 18, 2016**.
+To participate in the competition, each team needs to register with the HotCRP registration system by ~~September 9, 2016~~ ~~September 18, 2016~~ **(Extended) September 30, 2016**.
 In addition, each team member should also complete the supplementary CSAW questionnaire by this deadline.
-Registered teams should submit their qualification reports and developed computer files using the HotCRP system by **September 18, 2016**.
-The teams that qualified to the final phase will be announced on this repository by September 25, 2016.
+Registered teams should submit their qualification reports and developed computer files using the HotCRP system by ~~September 18, 2016~~ **(Extended) September 30, 2016**.
+The teams that qualified to the final phase will be announced on this repository by ~~September 25, 2016~~ **October 7, 2016**.
 The qualified teams should submit their final reports and associated computer files using the HotCRP system by **November 4, 2016**.

 Deliverables